kartiksethi/SarcasmDetection/README.md

 # SarcasmDetection

-A deep learning implementation to classify texts as sarcastic or not sarcastic.
+A Bi-LSTM based attention model implementation to classify texts as sarcastic or not sarcastic.

 Dataset used: [sarcasmV2 dataset](https://nlds.soe.ucsc.edu/sarcasm2)